gruckion/learning-web-components-and-stenciljs/README.md

 So this is the correct plaace to place DOM initialisations.
 There is also a `disconnectedCallback()` method that will be called by the browser whenever it is remove from the DOM.

 There is a third method `attributeChangedCallback()` this is used to moniter changes to the attributes (props) of our custom elements.

+Moving our element into the `connectedCallback()` fixes the error and allows us to render to the browser.